Greenwavemonster/insta_mapper/README.md

 # Search for someone

+NOTE: I am currently not in active developement of this script due to lack of time however the download Followers / Followees works and can be used.
+The "Plan" mentioned below will probably be developed in like 40 years when im retired... sorry :)

 ## Work in Progress

 This script will (if you desire to) grab your followers and/or followees and search all of their followers and followees accountnames for a string that you define.